joelouthan/Theologicus/src/genesis/genesis10.md

 #### Existed before time in truth

->John 1:1-5 (CSB) In the beginning was the Word, and the Word was with God, and the Word was God.
+>John 1:1-5 In the beginning was the Word, and the Word was with God, and the Word was God.
 He was with God in the beginning.
 All things were created through him, and apart from him not one thing was created that has been created.
 In him was life, and that life was the light of men.
 That light shines in the darkness, and yet the darkness did not overcome it.

 #### Born in a manger, weak, frail

->Luke 2:6-7 (CSB) While they were there, the time came for her to give birth.
+>Luke 2:6-7 While they were there, the time came for her to give birth.
 Then she gave birth to her firstborn son, and she wrapped him tightly in cloth and laid him in a manger, because there was no guest room available for them.

->Philippians 2:5–8 (CSB)
+>Philippians 2:5–8
 ><sup> 5 </sup> Adopt the same attitude as that of Christ Jesus,
 >
 ><sup> 6 </sup> who, existing in the form of God, did not consider equality with God as something to be exploited.